 Home Equity Loans Can Be Used to Buy Rental Property

 If you have decent credit and enough equity in your primary home, a home equity loan might be the ticket to snapping up an investment property bargain.
-Used for a down payment or even the entire purchase, home equity loans can be cheap to obtain -- many lenders offer home equity loans with no points and no lender fees.
+Used for a down payment or even the entire purchase, home equity loans can be cheap to obtain -- many mortgage lenders offer home equity loans with no points and no lender fees.
 In addition, if your investment property is in a distressed real estate market -- like Las Vegas -- but your main home isn't, it could be a lot easier to get a loan against your primary residence than one against a rental property in a soft market.

 Home Equity Loan Repayment: Have a Plan B